 The ACS Board of Directors is dedicated to helping court-involved children and families.

-Terrie Graham is a Manager of Insurance/Risk Management at Raytheon Global Headquarters in Waltham.
-She was formerly at Tweeter Home Entertainment, Coca-Cola, and Staples.
+Terrie Graham is the Corporate Director of Risk Management & Insurance at Raytheon Company, Global Headquarters in Waltham.
+She was formerly at Tweeter Home Entertainment Group, Coca-Cola Enterprises, and Staples.
 She has past experience working at Roxbury Comprehensive Community Health Center as Director of Health Promotion and participating in The Boston Partnership's Leadership Development Program.
 Terrie lives in Medford.

 Daniel H. Jacobs, MD, formerly Director of the Cambridge Court Clinic, is a psychiatrist with a broad interest in the problems of youth, particularly the development of low self-esteem in acting-out adolescents.
 Dan is a resident of Brookline.

 Jacquie L. Kay, Treasurer, is Managing Partner of The SunWalking Group/Lab, Visiting Lecturer at MIT, and former CEO of WPI, Inc. An educator and strategic planning advisor on sustainability to organizations and businesses in the US and throughout the world, she serves on youth, education, business development, and conservation boards.
 Jacquie is the mother of a former ACS client and lives in Cambridge.

 Elizabeth Keating, CPA, is the Finance Manager at Campus Child Care, Inc. She has taught accounting and finance courses for twenty-five years at Boston College, Boston University, Harvard, Northwestern, and NYU.
 Her academic research has focused on the financial health of nonprofits, individuals and corporations.
 She holds a MBA in Finance from NYU and a PhD in Accounting from MIT.
 Elizabeth is a resident of Cambridge.

 Leah M. Kelly, Psy.D., ACS Executive Director, was appointed Executive Director in June of 2016.